sana-siddiqui3/cropguardian/README.md

 ```

 ## Running the App
-Running the following command should open the application in your browser.
+Running the following command should open the application in your browser:
 ```
 npm start
 ```